RomainLaroche/SPIBB/README.md

 ## Reference

-Please use the following bibtex entry if you use this code:
+Please use the following bibtex entry if you use this code for SPIBB:

 ```
 @inproceedings{Laroche2019,